Rudbeckia laciniata: Inflorescence

 The composite flowers (flower heads) are produced in late summer and autumn.
 The disc flowers are green to yellowish green, while the rays are pale yellow.
 In umbrella-clustered total inflorescences, two to 25 cup-shaped partial inflorescences stand together.
 The flower heads, which have a diameter of 7 to 15 cm, stand on long stems.
 8 to 15 irregularly arranged, foliage-like, smooth to hairy bracts have a length of up to 2 cm and usually a ciliate border.
-The inflorescence base is almost spherical to conical.
+The inflorescence base is almost spherical to conical in shape.
 The chaff leaves are 3 to 7 mm long.

-In a flower basket there are 8–12 ray flowers and 150 to over 300 tubular disk flowers.
+In a flower basket, there are 8–12 ray flowers and 150 to over 300 tubular disk flowers.
 The golden-yellow rays are 1.5 to 5 cm long and 4 to 14 mm wide and are later repulsed.
 The yellow to yellowish-green tubular flowers are 9 to 30 mm in length and 10 to 23 mm in diameter, with yellow corolla lobes 3.5 to 5 mm long.
 The stylus branches have a length of 1 to 1.5 mm.

 The 3 to 4.5 mm long achenes have a crown-shaped or four up to 1.5 mm long scales consisting of pappus.